 Spendour Tailored Tours: One of my favorite days was spent on Sydney’s hottest foodie tour.
 We ate and drank our way through the city, visiting hidden gems and meeting local entrepreneurs with amazing stories to tell.
 This is a great way to get to the heart of a vibrant city!

 Sydney Seaplanes: Why not complete the trifecta and see Sydney from the air?
 It’s hard to imagine how this city can get more beautiful, but one aerial look and you’ll have an entirely different perspective.
-We had 15-minute scenic flight from Rose Bay to Ku-ring-gai Chase National Park, where we had lunch at the iconic Cottage Point.
+We had a 15-minute scenic flight from Rose Bay to Ku-ring-gai Chase National Park, where we had lunch at the iconic Cottage Point.
 The food and scenery don’t get much better than this!

 Taronga Zoo: Last but not least, we had a great behind-the-scenes look at the zoo’s new education center (and met a few furry friends).
 We also got a sneak peek of the new Wildlife Retreat, Taronga’s boutique luxury hotel, which is set to open next year.
 This will be THE place to watch the fireworks on New Year’s Eve!